Blob Detection Using OpenCV ( Python, C++ )

 This tutorial explains simple blob detection using OpenCV.

 What is a Blob?

-A Blob is a group of connected pixels in an image that share some common property ( E.g grayscale value ).
-In the image above, the dark connected regions are blobs, and the goal of blob detection is to identify and mark these regions.
+A Blob is a group of connected pixels in an image that share some common property ( E.g, grayscale value ).
+In the image above, the dark connected regions are blobs, and blob detection aims to identify and mark these regions.

-OpenCV provides a convenient way to detect blobs and filter them based on different characteristics.
+OpenCV provides a convenient way to detect and filter blobs based on different characteristics.
 Let’s start with the simplest example

 # Standard imports import cv2 import numpy as np; # Read image im = cv2.imread("blob.jpg", cv2.IMREAD_GRAYSCALE) # Set up the detector with default parameters. detector = cv2.SimpleBlobDetector() # Detect blobs. keypoints = detector.detect(im) # Draw detected blobs as red circles. # cv2.DRAW_MATCHES_FLAGS_DRAW_RICH_KEYPOINTS ensures the size of the circle corresponds to the size of blob im_with_keypoints = cv2.drawKeypoints(im, keypoints, np.array(), (0,0,255), cv2.DRAW_MATCHES_FLAGS_DRAW_RICH_KEYPOINTS) # Show keypoints cv2.imshow("Keypoints", im_with_keypoints) cv2.waitKey(0)